Winter in Sardinia: Our 4-day Road Trip Itinerary

 Tip: Drive a few minutes further to the Punto Panoramico di Punta Sardegna for amazing views of the area.

-In case you still have about one hour to sunset, we recommend driving for another 40 minutes to Spiaggia Lu Litarroni to watch it.
-Otherwise, you can drive straight to Porto Torres, where you’ll spend the night.
-We barely made it to sunset on Spiaggia Lu Litarroni, but it was beautiful nonetheless.
-There are two car parking nearby, the southernmost one having a trail that cuts through thick pine forest before getting to the beach – a magnificent entry indeed!
+If you still have about one hour to sunset, you can stop at Spiaggia Lu Litarroni on the way to Porto Torres to watch the sunset.
+We barely made it to sunset on the beach, but it was beautiful nonetheless.
+There are two car parking nearby, the southernmost one having a short trail that cuts through thick pine forests before getting to the beach.

 Note: We stayed at La Casa del Poeta.
 Perfect for a one-night stay, the room was clean and tidy and the location is great.